w3c/cogai/demos/nlp/knowledge-based-nlp.md

 Pronouns and noun phrases either introduce or refer to thing(s).
 This involves a search through episodic memory that holds the representation of the meaning.
 Search can also occur through the phrase structure, looking for potential antecedents, e.g. *Susan was looking for her door key*, where *her* refers to *Susan*.

 Taxonomic knowledge licenses the use of related words, e.g. "red flowers", given that flowers come in different colours.
 This can be used to select the most likely meaning of a word that has multiple possible meanings.
 The processing is incremental, i.e. word by word, and may involve progressive refinement as further evidence is observed.
+Semantic priming biases the selection of meanings based upon the preceding episodic context.
+In principle, this can be implemented using spreading activation.

 Concepts are based on natural language semantics, and may have fuzzy context dependent meanings.
 An example is `warm` which is relative to `hot` and `cold`, rather than to specific temperatures.
 Fuzzy meanings may be related to functions over a set of things and a given thing may be described as `warm` (60%) and `cold` (40%).
 This is connected to human reasoning based upon consideration of a set of examples.